 3D Projection Machining

 Sometimes you want to have direct control of the toolpath over multiple surfaces.
 You generate the toolpath you want and then you project it onto the surfaces to be machined.
 The source for the toolpath geometry can be just about anything, including text.
-SolidSurfacer provides a powerful capability that allows you to project geometry onto surfaces generating final toolpath geometry.
+SolidSurfacer provides a powerful capability that allows you to project geometry onto surfaces to generate final toolpath geometry.

-Polar & Cylindrical Milling
+Polar and Cylindrical Milling